abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

 # Retail-Inventory-Demand-Forecasting-DeepLearning
-This project applies deep learning to a critical supply chain problem: predicting daily product demand in retail stores.
-Using the Kaggle Retail Inventory Forecasting dataset, I developed an Artificial Neural Network (ANN) regression model to forecast the number of units sold for each product-store.
+A critical supply chain problem is **prediction of daily product demand in retail stores**.
+This project applies deep learning - Artificial Neural Network (ANN) - to build a model for the demand prediction.

 ---

 ## Project Overview
-Accurate  product demand (Units_Sold) is a critical challenge in retail supply chains due to its direct effect on lost sales if it is lower and excess cost due to overstocking if it is higher.
-In this project, I used  **Artificial Neural Networks (ANNs)**, one of the main methods in deep learning, to **predict daily product demand (Units_Sold)** based on store, product, and inventory data.
+Accurate  product demand is a critical challenge in retail supply chains due to its direct effect on lost sales if it is lower and excess cost due to overstocking if it is higher.
+In this project, I used  **Artificial Neural Networks (ANNs)**, one of the main methods in **Deep Learning**, to **predict daily product demand**.
-The dataset comes from [Kaggle – Retail Store Inventory Forecasting](https://www.kaggle.com/datasets/anirudhchauhan/retail-store-inventory-forecasting-dataset).
 **Business Insights:** Forecasting results provide actionable insights to minimize stock-outs, reduce excess inventory, and optimize replenishment planning.

 ---
-## Project Objectives
+## Project Objectives ?????

-- Build a model to predict the number of units sold for each product daily
+- Build a model to predict the number of units sold (demand) for each product daily
-- The model is built using Artificial Neural Networks (ANNs) and trained by past sales, inventory levels, and product/store details given for each product in  a given day
+- The model is built using Artificial Neural Networks (ANNs) - Deep Learning
+-  and trained by past sales, inventory levels, and product/store details given for each product in  a given day
 - The model is formulated as a **supervised regression problem**
 - The performance of the model is compared to trditional machine learning models (Linear Regression, XGboost, Random Forst)
 - The model is built using  two main deep learning Python librairies **(PyTorch and TensorFlow)**

 ---
-## Tools & Libraries used
+## Tools & Libraries used ?????
 - **Programming Language:** Python
-- **Python Libraries:** Numpy, Pandas, Matplotlib, Scikit-learn, XGBoost, PyTorch, TensorFlow
+- **Python Libraries:** Numpy, Pandas, Matplotlib, Scikit-learn, PyTorch, TensorFlow
-- **Tool:** Jupyter Notebook and Git/GitHub
+- **Tool:** Jupyter Notebook, Git/GitHub, Google Colab

 ---
 ## Dataset & Variables